SpoonX/aurelia-charts/doc/component.md

 # Component

-Aurelia-charts provies you with one component names `chart-element`.
+Aurelia-charts provides you with one component names `chart-element`.
 A simple example on how you would use it follows.